-Here’s a tricky game, as the Chargers were left for dead two weeks ago, only to bounce back and dominate the Steelers on the road last week.
+Here’s a tricky game.
+The Chargers were left for dead two weeks ago, only to bounce back and dominate the Steelers on the road.
 On the other side, Cam Newton has played great over the last three weeks.
 Looking at each defense, I’ve noticed that over the last few weeks, opposing running backs have torched Carolina.
 San Diego’s run game is ranked 27th in the NFL, while also just managing four touchdowns on the ground.
-That leaves Carolina’s pass defense, which is ranked 13th in the NFL and will have its hands full with Philip Rivers.
+That leaves Carolina’s pass defense, which is 13th in the NFL and will have its hands full with Philip Rivers.
 But I come back to Newton, who has been playing well, not just throwing the ball, but avoiding sacks and making positive runs, too.
-He’s the difference maker here, and that’s why I’m taking the Panthers and the points, assuming that this one comes down to a late fourth quarter field goal.
+He’s the difference maker here.
+That’s why I’m taking the Panthers and the points.
+This one comes down to a late fourth quarter field goal.

 KP’s Pick: Carolina

 Detroit has a lot of talent on its defensive line and should cause a lot of problems for an Arizona offensive line that has given up an NFL-high 51 sacks.
 The Cardinals have also gotten next to no production from the quarterback position.
 Meanwhile, Matthew Stafford leads Detroit’s top-ranked pass offense.
 Arizona’s pass defense has played well, intercepting 19 balls and allowing just 197 yards per game (5th in the NFL).
 Still, how do you pick a team that has lost nine games in a row and is coming off a 58-point loss?
 Ryan Lindley starts again and has five picks and no TD’s in his previous two starts.
 The Cards are at home, but it’s hard to give them any other advantage, especially facing a team with an offense as potent as Detroit’s is.
 Lions cover on the road.